DistributedSystemsGroup/zoe/docs/logging.rst

 The logger process is very small and simple, you can modify it to suit your needs and convert logs in any format to any destination you prefer.
 It lives in its own repository, here: https://github.com/DistributedSystemsGroup/zoe-logger

 If you are interested in sending container output to Kafka, please make your voice heard at `this Docker issue <https://github.com/docker/docker/issues/21271>`_ for a more production-friendly Docker-Kafka integration.

+Please note that the ``zoe-logger`` is more or less a toy and can be used as a starting point to develop a more robust and scalable solution.
+Also, it is currently unmaintained.